Select a language

 Container runtime engine

-Each worker node also contains kube-proxy, a network proxy for facilitating Kubernetes networking services.
+Each compute node also contains kube-proxy, a network proxy for facilitating Kubernetes networking services.
 The kube-proxy handles network communications inside or outside of your cluster—relying either on your operating system’s packet filtering layer, or forwarding the traffic itself.

 Beyond just managing the containers that run an application, Kubernetes can also manage the application data attached to a cluster.
 Kubernetes allows users to request storage resources without having to know the details of the underlying storage infrastructure.
 Persistent volumes are specific to a cluster, rather than a pod, and thus can outlive the life of a pod.